 At the tastefully built standalone reception, we were ushered into an electric golf cart that ferried us past cosy wooden cottages overlooking the valley to the restaurant.
 The restaurant was built across an artificial stream, with the sides open to the hillside and the valley, and—most impressively—a transparent dance floor!

-The food was just as good, with the set menu offering both North Indian and local Coorgi options, and we spent an enjoyable couple of hours enjoying the meal and luxuriating in the atmosphere.
+The food was just as good, with the set menu offering both North Indian and local Coorg options, and we spent an enjoyable couple of hours relishing the meal and luxuriating in the atmosphere.
 We reluctantly left only when the weather started threatening rain, but luckily held off until just after we got back home.

 Trendy and unusual for Madikeri

-Another thing that we found out was that many restaurants were only open for dinner between 8:00 and 9:00 PM, so if you’re in Madikeri, you might want to plan your evening around that.
+Another thing that we found out (and that isn’t mentioned in most Coorg travel guides) was that many restaurants were only open for dinner between 8:00 and 9:00 PM, so if you’re in Madikeri, you might want to plan your evening around that.

 Being in the lush green hills, we wanted to take as many long walks through the plantations and forests as possible.
 We quickly found out, though, that there were leeches lurking in the undergrowth.
 We were reasonably prepared—we had encountered leeches before during our hike in Kalimpong—and kept our trousers tucked into our socks to keep them from crawling up our legs.
 But the speed at which they latched on to our shoes and the difficulty we had in getting them off unnerved us a bit.
 The funny thing was that the locals didn’t seem to be bothered by them, most of them walking around in slippers as they were!